ghosteau/embeddings-visualizer/README.md

 # **Embeddings Visualizer for Language Models**
-A website and project for visualizing embeddings for transformer language models such as GPT, RoBERTa, BERT, BART, and more!
+A (hopefully soon-to-be) website, API, and project for visualizing embeddings for transformer language models such as GPT, RoBERTa, BERT, BART, and more!
 ___________________________
 ### What is this project?
 This project provides an interactive platform for exploring and understanding token embeddings from transformer-based language models.
 It loads models like GPT-2, RoBERTa, BERT, and others, extracts their embedding spaces, and visualizes relationships between tokens using dimensionality-reduction techniques.
 The goal is to make it easy for researchers, students, and developers to inspect how language models represent meaning, similarity, and structure in high-dimensional vector spaces.